Website-Icon DED9

 }

-20. Use regular and regular expressions
+20. Use regular expressions

 Summary of Regular Phrase Structures (Source: Oracle Website)